 I have a very easy and inexpensive trash to treasure transformation for you today.
 I found a scrap of vinyl flooring from one of the bathrooms in my house that was discolored.
-I was about to toss it in the trash when I thought of a way to salvage it.
+I was about to toss it in the trash when I thought of a way to salvage it. *To see other projects with this vinyl floor, check out: Updating Vinyl Floor for $10; and How to Paint a Pattern on Vinyl Flooring.

 I don’t know about you but when ever I am looking for small area mats or rugs for my kitchen, foyer, or bath I can never find one in the color or style that I envision and end up with nothing or something that I really don’t like.
 I buy it because I need the function of the rug to wipe feet or protect the floor.
 This project is going to end that – I am going to use fabric to make a custom rug so my color and pattern options are endless and I will get exactly what I want in color, style and size.